 “Friends and family members have traditionally played the role of trusted advisor,” says David Chapple, Group Portfolio Director at annual industry event Travel Technology Europe.
 “But advances in technology such as AI [artificial intelligence] deep learning and eye-gaze plotting can now extract unstructured data from search queries, web behaviour, in-destination activity and more, then present recommendations based on these.
 It means that through technology, users actually become their own trusted advisor.”

 After a while, he explains, the process begins to self-validate.
 “These recommendations serve to reinforce their own internal desires and predispositions – pushing them that much further down the sales pipeline towards purchase, which can only be a good thing for properties and the travel industry.”

 But Barbara Parshall, CEO of California-based AI-based platform BaarbPro, stresses that not all tech companies are created equal.
 “For AI, it takes tens of billions of examples to build and train systems that provide unbiased human-like results, and there’s a huge gap between the small handful of companies that can do this effectively and the thousands who can’t.”

-But advances are happening fast.
+Advances are happening apace, however.
 “The future is already here,” she continues.
 “We’re seeing start-ups and enterprises pioneering travel planning in some exciting areas.
 Much of the impact of AI so far has focused on customer service and engagement.
 Chatbots, which are able to respond 24/7, will learn to enhance the entire travel experience, from reminders and itinerary changes to suggesting nearby entertainment and transportation options.
 New apps are focused on natural language search and voice-activated devices that understand what we want and instantly deliver results we care about.”

 Adoption and efficiency